 Skip to content

-There are a total of 14 grip patterns in total.
-Opposed grips are defined by the thumb being in opposition to the fingers, while Non-Opposed grips position the thumb parallel with the fingers on the hand.
+Opposed grips are defined by the thumb being in opposition to the fingers, while non-opposed grips position the thumb parallel with the fingers on the hand.

 Opposed Grips